Dollar Creek Crossing

 6. What is the environmental review process for this project?

 The Tahoe Basin Area Plan (TBAP) was implemented in early 2017 with the goal of revitalizing town centers and facilitating redevelopment for projects that are consistent with the TBAP.
 The environmental impacts of the TBAP were analyzed through a comprehensive program-level Environmental Impact Report/Environmental Impact Statement (EIR/EIS) certified by the Placer County Board of Supervisors and the Tahoe Regional Planning Agency Governing Board.
 Site specific analysis of the Dollar Creek Crossing project will be conducted through a TBAP Conformity Review process pursuant to the California Environmental Quality Act (CEQA) (CEQA Guidelines Sections 15162-15164 and 15183) to determine whether the project conforms to the TBAP and its associated environmental analysis.

 7. In addition to Placer County, what other community entities or organizations have participated in the process for this project?

 Many organizations have attended public meetings and provided input on this project proposal.
 Notably, in 2019, the Truckee Tahoe Airport District provided $500,000 in funding for this project.
 The Mountain Housing Council has also participated at various community meetings on this project and continues to look for ways to find more workforce housing opportunities in our region.
-In addition, on September 7, 2022, the North Lake Tahoe Resort Association supported the continued funding of this project.
+In addition, on September 7, 2022, the North Tahoe Community Alliance supported the continued funding of this project.